Abstracting Path Conditions: Conclusion

 \section{Conclusion}

-We presented an algorithm computing a necessary condition $\hat{\varphi}$ that represents an over-approximated set containing all real program paths leading to a given target program location.
-We proposed the use of $\hat{\varphi}$ in test-generation tools based on symbolic execution.
-Such a tool can cover the target location faster by using $\hat{\varphi}$ to explore only program paths in the over-approximated set.
-We also showed that $\hat{\varphi}$ can be used in the tools very easily and naturally.
-Finally, our experimental results indicate that \Pex could benefit from our algorithm.
+We presented algorithm computing for a given target program location the necessary condition $\mathit{apc}$ representing an over-approximated set of real program paths leading to the target.
+We proposed the use of $\mathit{apc}$ in tests generation tools based on symbolic execution.
+Having $\mathit{apc}$ such a tool can cover the target location faster by exploring only program paths in the over-approximated set.
+We also showed that $\mathit{apc}$ can be used in the tools very easily and naturally.
+And we finally showed by the experimental results that \Pex could benefit from our algorithm.